Cross-Model Disagreement as a Label-Free Correctness Signal: Introduction

 We further characterize when cross-model signals are most effective: on MMLU, \gls{cmp} AUROC is uncorrelated with capability gap ($\rho = 0.11$, $p = 0.72$), suggesting architectural diversity drives correctness detection rather than capability asymmetry; on TriviaQA, \gls{cme} is more robust across gap sizes; on GSM8K both signals improve modestly but without a significant trend.
 We discuss implications for scalable oversight and deployment monitoring in Section~\ref{sec:discussion}.

-Our contributions are as follows: \begin{itemize} \item We introduce \textit{cross-model disagreement} as a label-free, training-free correctness indicator, instantiated as \gls{cmp} and \gls{cme}, each requiring only a single forward pass through a verifying model with no generation, no correctness labels, and no router training. \item We show that \gls{cmp} and \gls{cme} outperform within-model uncertainty baselines across MMLU, TriviaQA, and GSM8K, and characterize when each signal is most effective depending on the nature of the failure mode.
+Our contributions are as follows: \begin{itemize} \item We introduce \textit{cross-model disagreement} as a label-free, training-free correctness indicator, instantiated as \gls{cmp} and \gls{cme}, each requiring only a single forward pass through a verifying model with no generation or no correctness labels.

+\item We show that \gls{cmp} and \gls{cme} outperform within-model uncertainty baselines across MMLU, TriviaQA, and GSM8K, and provide the strongest label-free correctness signal available in the single-prefill compute regime.
+Methods that achieve higher AUROC (verifier answer agreement, semantic entropy) require autoregressive generation, costing one to two orders of magnitude more per query.

 \item We show that on knowledge-intensive tasks, architectural diversity between same-sized models is sufficient for effective correctness detection, and capability asymmetry is not required, while on open-ended retrieval a stronger verifier provides meaningful additional benefit.